-Finding the right balance between inbound and outbound methods can help you maximize all channels and see which approach works best for generating roofing leads for your business.
+Finding the right balance between inbound and outbound lead generation methods can help you maximize all channels and see which approach works best for getting roofing leads for your business.
 While you can delegate your inbound marketing to an external agency, the majority of your outbound efforts should come from you and your team.

 So, let’s look at how to get roofing leads both through outbound and inbound methods!

 According to a study by HubSpot, almost 20% of businesses say that outbound methods provide the highest quality leads for their business.
 The percentage may not be high, but that’s all the more reason for you to tap into the opportunity, especially since many outbound tactics are low- or no cost at all.

 The most common and still widely effective outbound methods that help roofing contractors get more leads are: